Why Ketosis Diets Will Fail: The Paleo and Keto Manifesto

 She said, “I’m on the ketogenic diet, and I’m exhausted.
 My husband just got really ‘shredded’ on it, but I don’t feel good at all.”

-But your body has used carbohydrates–70 percent carbohydrates, on average–since the dawn of time.
+But the human body has lived on carbohydrates—70 percent carbohydrates, on average—since the dawn of time.
 It’s the food your liver requires.

 Carbohydrates aren’t bad, just by virtue of being carbohydrates.

 The talk about “carbs” is virtually meaningless, since most foods are high in carbohydrates.